jsdoc/jsdoc/plugins/README.md

 setting a ```stopPropagation``` property on the event object (e.stopPropagation = true).
 A plugin can stop the event from firing setting a ```preventDefault``` property.

+### Throwing Errors

+If you wish your plugin to throw an error, do it using the `handle` function in the `jsdoc/util/error` module:

+    require('jsdoc/util/error').handle( new Error('I do not like green eggs and ham!') );

+By default this will throw the error, halting the execution of `jsdoc`.
+However, if the user used the `--lenient` switch when they ran `jsdoc` it will simply log the error to the console and continue.

 Packaging JSDoc 3 Plugins
 ----